 - 3 large garlic cloves sliced

-- 2 tbsp avocado or olive oil
+- 2 tbsp olive oil extra virgin

-- 1 tsp cumin or coriander
+- 1 tsp cumin or coriander ground

 - 1 tsp dried oregano

 - 1 tsp dried basil